-No need for soda and candy as remedy for office torment, nor need to engage in chatter about things that don’t matter, or subjected to the babble of everyone in cube around you that makes people dependent on headphones or disassociatives.
+No need for soda and candy as remedy for office torment, nor need to engage in chatter about things that don’t matter, or subjected to the babble of everyone in cubes around you that makes people dependent on headphones or disassociatives.
 Quarantining banishes office misery and reveals it as a mere social construct not necessary for performing work.

-Lunch at home is less expensive and quicker than going out for lunch like you did before at work.
+Lunch at home is less expensive and quicker than going out for lunch like you did before at an office.
 The monthly budget is improved with the expensive fillers cut out.
 You never really wanted to be stuck in some distant place dependent on buying inferior versions of things you already had at home.

 You can go for a walk in the morning, afternoon, or evening.
-Since you are already home, your obligations are finished long before darkness falls and they day remains full of possibility.
+Since you are already home, your obligations are finished long before darkness falls and thy day remains full of possibility.
 Accordingly, you also get much done and are satisfied with accomplishments, which means little interest in distraction with entertainment shows or medication with substances, the evening version of coping with suffering.

-It is easy to wrap up the day because tomorrow will be another good day, so you go to sleep at a good hour in preparation to be at full power to meet tomorrow.
+It is easy to wrap up the day because tomorrow will be another good day, so you go to sleep at a reasonable hour in preparation to be at full power to meet tomorrow.
 You have compromised nothing, cut no corners, and taken on no debts to repay with questionable promises.